Worried about someone

 Introduction

-This guide sets out the four strategic priorities of the North Yorkshire Safeguarding Adults Board for 2021- 2023 and what they mean for people living, working and volunteering in North Yorkshire
+This guide sets out the three strategic priorities of the North Yorkshire Safeguarding Adults Board (NYSAB) for 2025- 2027 and what they mean for people living, working and volunteering in North Yorkshire

 What are strategic priorities?